 And with that explanation found all the other great outstanding scientific mysteries about our existence are now also able to be explained—of the meaning of our existence, of the origin of our unconditionally selfless moral instincts, of why we humans became conscious when other animals haven’t, and of the emergence of humans from our ape ancestor through to our present immensely human-condition-afflicted upset state.
 Yes, in FREEDOM, the full story of life on Earth is finally told, in 9 extraordinary chapters!

-Chapter 6 reveals mechanistic science’s dangerous denial of the nurturing origins of humans’ moral nature.
+reveals mechanistic science’s dangerous denial of the nurturing origins of humans’ moral nature.
 Current nurturing-denying scientific explanations for our cooperative behaviour are exposed and dismantled.
-This chapter includes description of the resistance this explanation has met, and its ultimate triumph in the biggest defamation case in Australia’s history.
+This chapter includes description of the resistance this explanation has met, and its ultimate triumph in what was at the time the biggest defamation case in Australia’s history.

 – – – – – – – – – – – – – – – – – –